We know it’s a worrying time for people with cancer, we have information to help. If you have symptoms of cancer contact your doctor.

 Survival for testicular cancer is very high.
 Nearly all men are cured.

-Finding testicular cancer early, seeing a GP and specialist, and the tests you might have.
+Find out about finding testicular cancer early, seeing your GP, when you should see a specialist, and the tests you have.

 Find out about the different types of testicular cancer.